 Give life another chance.
 You may be reading this article because you are contemplating killing yourself.
 Or perhaps you know someone who is.

-If you are at the end of your rope, there are suicide hotlines and other resources available at this link – Suicide Help.
+If you are at the end of your rope, contact information for suicide prevention services, and other resources, are available at this link – Suicide Help.

 Let me talk to you personally.
 I realize that you may have already planned to end your life or even tried to.
 All you can think about is how hopeless your life is, how you can’t go on living like this.
 The pain is too great.
 No one understands the burdens you carry or the emotional turmoil you are experiencing.

 Let me share with you some hope about how your life can be different, and about why you should give life another try.

 Options: I want to ask you to consider doing something other than trying to end your life.
 You may have tried counseling or talking to someone to no avail.
 I’m asking you to try taking some steps again, steps that will help you move in another direction, away from the self-destructive thoughts which have plagued you.If you are that person who has lost hope for your life, please read on. #depression #suicideprevention Click To Tweet

 First of All, You Need to Understand Why You Are Depressed